Youth Work (GrDip)

 12. What are the job opportunities for graduates of this program?

-There are a range of job opportunities for graduates of this program, depending on their interests, their choice of internship and the experience they bring to the program.
-Qualified youth workers are in demand in the community sector as well as in youth mental health, education and child welfare.
-An important consideration as you build your program will be to develop your application for membership in the professional Ordre of psychoéducateurs et psychoéducatrices.
-To do this, you will need to take additional courses, beyond the basic requirements of the Diploma.
+There are a range of excellent job opportunities for graduates of this program, depending on their interests, their choice of internship and prior experience.
+Qualified youth workers are in high demand in the community sector as well as in youth mental health, education and child welfare.
+Completion of the Youth Work program can contribute toward an application for membership in professional orders.
+Potential applicants are advised to contact the Ordre of interest directly for more information on equivalency applications in relation to their overall individual profile (e.g., work experience, undergraduate degree, etc.), including any requirements for completion of additional courses outside of Concordia University.